 Albert Renold Award

-Philip E. Cryer, MD, from Washington University School of Medicine, St. Louis, Missouri received the American Diabetes Association’s prestigious 2010 Albert Renold Award.
-The award was presented at the Association’s 70th Scientific Sessions in Orlando, Florida.
+Robert S. Sherwin, MD, from Orange, Connecticut, received the American Diabetes Association’s prestigious 2011 Albert Renold Award.
+The award was presented at the Association’s 71st Scientific Sessions in San Diego, California.

 The Albert Renold Award is presented to an individual whose career is distinguished by outstanding achievements in the training of diabetes research scientists and the facilitation of diabetes research.